nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ## Listening for changes to data in Firebase
 Remember `.on()` from jQuery?
-Firebase has its own built in `.on()`, that we can use to listen for events, like when any changes have been made to the database.
+Firebase has its own built in `.on()` method, that we can use to listen for events.
+For example we can listen for when any changes have been made to the database.

 Let's say we're building a game and someone just hit a new high score - we want to make sure to listen to that score entering the database so we can update our high score table.